ClickHouse/ClickHouse/docs/en/sql-reference/functions/tuple-functions.md

 **Implementation details**

 - If either `tuple_num` or `tuple_div` contain non-integer values then the result is calculated by rounding to the nearest integer for each non-integer numerator or divisor.
+- An error will be thrown for division by 0.

 **Examples**